coskudeniz/Forecasting-Sales/README.md

 * LSTM (Long Short-Term Memory) Networks

 ## RESULTS
 The mean of number of sales during the first 8 years rounded to the nearest integer is 4803.
 If this value will be predicted for each month for the following 9 months, the RMSE will be 1290.45 and the R2 score also known as the coefficient of determination will be -0.17.
+The R2 score measures the proportion of the variation in the dependent variable explained by the regression.
 The RMSE and R2 Score results calculated using the last 9 months are shown in the table below.
 Hyperparameter tuning and model selection is performed trying to optimize RMSE, not the coefficient of determination.

 Model | RMSE | R2 Score
 --- | --- | ---